-We recently learned that conventional mattresses are much more dangerous than we realized.
+We recently learned that conventional mattresses are much more dangerous (and in more ways) than we realized.

-Among our editorial team, we thought mainstream mattresses were bad because they’re filled with toxic chemicals that make them flame retardant.
-We believed that the tradeoff for inhaling endocrine disruptors all night was that if a fire broke out in your home, your mattress wouldn’t catch and your family would have more time to get out safely.
+We always thought mainstream mattresses were bad because they’re filled with toxic chemicals that make them flame retardant.
+We believed that the tradeoff for inhaling endocrine disruptors all night was that if a fire broke out in your home, your mattress wouldn’t catch fire and your family would have more time to get out safely.

 It turns out – that belief is mostly wrong.